 Being a soccer parent can be challenging, but the satisfaction of being part of the journey your child is about to start is priceless.

-Remember that there is no perfect age to start playing soccer, but starting sooner than later can save you and your loved one time and energy if soccer is not what they are into.
+Remember that there is no perfect age to start playing soccer, but starting sooner rather than later can save you and your loved one time and energy if soccer is not what they are into.

 Playing soccer at home is a great way to have quality family time and lead the path to soccer for your kid.